 You can print my article for a self-guided visit to Knossos and toss it inside your bag, or you can go for a more in-deep version.
 This one here is my favorite.

-Camera and electronics
+Camera and Electronics

 If you visit the site very early in the morning, it will be much easier for you to get great shots without the crowds standing in the middle.

-Items you need if you’re also visiting the Archaeological Museum
+Items you Need If You’re also Visiting the Archaeological Museum

 Remember though, that inside the museum you’ll be protected from the extreme heat and sun that you encounter in the Palace, so you won’t need to wear your hat here (that’s why I also suggested wearing a foldable hat).

-A tank top is fine in summer, but those who get chilly in air-conditioned rooms might want to throw a light cotton jacket, a foldable cardigan or a very light sweater in their bags.
+A tank top is fine in summer, but those who get chilly in air-conditioned rooms might want to throw a light cotton jacket, a foldable cardigan, or a very light sweater in their bags.

-There is a cloak room as well to leave any bulky bag that you’re carrying, it’s not possible to enter the museum with big backpacks or huge bags that might damage the objects exposed.
+There is a cloakroom as well to leave any bulky bag that you’re carrying, it’s not possible to enter the museum with big backpacks or huge bags that might damage the objects exposed.

-You can get there with your own car if you’ve chose to rent and drive on Crete, or you can take the bus and be there in less than 15 minutes.
+You can get there in your car if you’ve chosen to rent and drive on Crete, or you can take the bus and be there in less than 15 minutes.

 Remember that it’s always better to visit early in the morning or just before sunset.
 If you are traveling with small kids, or if you’re not as young as you used to be, try to avoid the hottest hours of the day.